 Tasuki shrugged.
 "I never have plans, babe.
 I just wing it."

 Tasuki nodded.
 "Yeah.
 That's true."
 He led her to the door of the bathhouse with a wide smile.
 "Ya do that an' I'll tell Koji how things are goin'.
 I'll meet ya back in the bedroom.
-How's that for a reconvene spot?"
-He winked.
+He winked and waggled his eyebrows.

 Koji chuckled and poured them both another full glass of sake.
 "Well, believe it, buddy.
 Things look like they're shapin' up.
 I told ya she wanted to marry ya, but ya didn't believe me."

 Tasuki waved him off.
-"Yeah yeah, I know.
-Don't let it get to your head, 'cause you're not gonna be right all the time."
+"Yeah, yeah, I know.
+Don't let it get to yer head, 'cause yer not gonna be right all the time."
 He lowered his head and chuckled deep in his throat.
 "We've been through a lot together, Koji.
 Ya saved my ass more times than I can count."

-"I know what you're thinkin', Genrou.
-When Atsuna marries ya, that makes her the leader of the gang too.
-We'll all follow her as we've followed ya.
+"I know what yer thinkin', Genrou.
+When Atsuna marries ya, we'll all follow her as we've followed ya.
 She's a good person."

-"Yeah, she's far too good for a bandit like me," Tasuki groused.
+"Yeah, she's far too good fer a bandit like me," Tasuki groused.
 He took another gulp of sake.
 "But 'cause of that, I'm gonna treat her like a damn princess."

 "Let's face it, Genrou.
 Ya already do that.
 She goes out to the field behind the hideout every day to look at the sky.
 I'm not exactly sure why, but when we all see her out there, she's singin' an' just starin' up there.
 She looks so damn happy."